NaavSD/CO_River_Basin_SWE/README.md

 water level and volume each day from 1966 to present.
 Data from this set was aggregated by summation into a total water volume for the CRB.
 We expect inaccuracies to come from in-stream volumes of water between dams.
 We also expect that inaccuracies may result from the construction of new dams within the data series.
-The aforementioned granular approach by downstream dam would alleviate some inaccuracies resulting from this approach and is an method of interest for future modeling.
+The aforementioned granular approach by downstream dam would alleviate some inaccuracies resulting from this approach and is a method of interest in future modeling.